 Experimental real-time information

-Great Lakes environmental conditions are updated every few hours as real-time information on the NOAA Great Lakes Coastal Forecasting (GLCFS) website.
+Great Lakes environmental conditions are updated every 12 hours as real-time information on the NOAA Great Lakes Coastal Forecasting (GLCFS) website.
 Among the conditions forecasted are ice cover, water temperature, currents, and water levels.
-Use thumbnail of GLCFS
+These forecasts are considered experimental.

 What is a nowcast?